koro666/archive/documentation/configuration.md

 `rid_bits_state` and `rid_bits_noise`: Controls the size, and look, of a generated random ID.

 The sum of the amount of state and noise bits control the length of a generated random ID.
 The amount of state bits controls how many IDs can be generated before "running out", wheres the amount of noise bits control how "random" two sequentially-generated IDs will look.
+See the [description](randomid.md) of the generation algorithm.

 Browsing
 --------